pl80tech/CarND-Path-Planning-Project/Writeup.md

 ---
 ## Rubric Points

 Here are the [Rubric Points](https://review.udacity.com/#!/rubrics/1971/view) which need to be addressed to meet the requirements of this project.
+Each point/criteria is explained in next sections.

+---
+## Code compilation

+---
+## Valid Trajectories

+---
+## Reflection

+## Path generation and planning

+## Further improvement

 ---
 ## Output video